Minneapolis, April 2023 Ruins of the former 3rd Precinct Building

 Facing the Fire (2) is a three sided projection mapping & audio installation in my neighborhood at the ruins of the former 3rd Precinct (which, for my international friends, was the building that housed the officers who murdered George Floyd),

 “Facing the Fire” reflects on the murder of George Floyd, police brutality, and the civil unrest of 2020.
 Originally presented in the fall of 2022 on Lake Street East, east of Hiawatha Avenue in the Longfellow Neighborhood of Minneapolis, “Facing the Fire” was composed of seven performances of projection art and sound conducted on abandoned and damaged properties all along Lake Street.
-Local music and sound artist Queen Drea Tolson participated in two of those performances, and is the composer and curator of the music in this iteration of Facing the Fire.
 It was at that first performance here at the ruins of the former 3rd Precinct where Paul met Chris Mozena, board member of Longfellow Rising, who then pitched the idea of remounting Facing the Fire, with a deeper focus on social justice, and the municipal neglect of the property, which is a persistent reminder of the horrible events of that summer and an ever-present eyesore that magnifies the City’s longstanding inability to address the community’s needs.

 Longfellow Rising is a diverse group of business owners, property-owners, nonprofit leaders, workers, and residents who have either lost buildings and businesses due to fire and civil unrest, or whose businesses have been closed and lives impacted by fire and civil unrest, and/or who are deeply involved with supporting and providing relief for the residents and business and property owners in the neighborhood.